Mario Draghi: Resignation

+EU competitiveness rapporteur

+From 2023 to 2024, Mario Draghi wrote the Draghi report on European competitiveness.
+Published in September 2024, the nearly 400-page document set out 383 recommendations aimed at reversing Europe’s declining productivity and closing the competitiveness gap with the United States and China.
+Its proposals ranged from large-scale joint borrowing and industrial policy coordination to major investments in energy infrastructure, digitalisation, and health innovation.
+Draghi warned that without decisive action the EU risked “slow agony” and an inexorable loss of prosperity, equality, and security.

+On 18 February 2025, during the European Parliamentary Week in Brussels, he delivered a keynote address.
+He emphasized the necessity for the European Union to act cohesively and swiftly in response to current challenges, stating that the EU must operate "more and more as if we were one state."
+Draghi highlighted issues such as energy market reforms, the importance of innovation, and the need to reduce internal barriers to enhance competitiveness.
+He concluded by urging national governments, parliaments, and European institutions to collaborate closely to provide hope and effective solutions for European citizens during this critical period.

+One year after publication, independent assessments suggested limited progress.
+In September 2025, the European Policy Innovation Council (EPIC) launched the Draghi Observatory & Implementation Index to track delivery of the recommendations.
+Its first audit found that only 11.2% of the proposals had been fully implemented, with most either partially completed or still pending.

 Personal life

 In 1973, Mario Draghi married Maria Serenella Cappello, of noble origins and descendant of Bianca Cappello, and an expert in English literature, with whom he has two children: Federica, who worked as investment director of Genextra Spa and board member of Italian Angels for Biotechis, and Giacomo, a finance analyst, who worked as an interest-rate derivative trader at investment bank Morgan Stanley until 2017, and is now at the LMR Partners hedge fund.

 Draghi is a Catholic of Jesuit education and is devoted to St. Ignatius of Loyola.
 Draghi has homes in Rome's Parioli district and in Città della Pieve in Umbria.
 He is a supporter of A.S.
 Roma, one of the football teams of his hometown, and a great fan of basketball.
-In 2015 he identified himself as a liberal socialist.
+In 2015, he identified himself as a liberal socialist.